joey711/phyloseq-demo/phyloseq-demo.md

 ![plot of chunk unnamed-chunk-19](figure/unnamed-chunk-19.png)

-###### Here is the result of plotting the "bare" tree with no options directing the mapping of a variable to the tree, and `"treeonly"` as the argument to `method`.
+This figure is the result of plotting the "bare" tree with no options directing the mapping of a variable to the tree, and `"treeonly"` as the argument to `method`.
 Not as informative as the previous tree.

 ## Abundance bar plots